SyntheticBird45/meta/CHANNELS_CODE_OF_CONDUCT.md

 This Code of Conduct applies within The Monero Project's Matrix and Libera IRC channels, that will be refer to as the Community Spaces in the rest of the document.

+### What this document intend to be

+This document intend to formalize basic rules, so that moderators have easier understanding and protection of their role, as well as setting the expectations of the community members regarding general health of the channels.

+### What this document do not intend to be

+This document **DO NOT** intend to describe the IRC and Matrix channels as a *Safe Space* for political affiliations, or marginalized minorities.
+The monero community is rich, and you'll always find dissident opinions.
+As long as they are respecting the prior rules, they're allowed to be said in the appropriate channels.
+Online political discussions mostly never ends well, and members are invited to be more careful during such discourse.

 ## Enforcement Guidelines